pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

 scheduler = Rufus::Scheduler.new
 ```

 The first three lines in the code above are simply importing all of the libraries we just installed.
 The three lines after our imports configure and create a `Twilio::REST::Client` object that will let us make calls to the [Twilio REST API](https://www.twilio.com/docs/api/rest).
 Make sure you replace the values for `account_sid` and `auth_token` with your actual account SID and auth token.
 You can find these values in your [Twilio account dashboard](https://www.twilio.com/console).
-The final line is creating our `scheduler` which we will configure at the end of our app.
+The final line is creating our `scheduler` which we will configure a little later.

 **Important note**: Never push code with your API credentials to a public repository.
 See the "Optional Steps" section at the bottom of this post for an alternative approach to using your Twilio API keys.